Herbert Meade-Fetherstonhaugh: Biography

 From 1939 to 1946 he was Serjeant-at-Arms of the House of Lords.

 He died in 1964.
 He had married in 1911 Margaret Isabel Frances Glyn, the daughter of the Rt.
 Rev. Hon.
 Edward Carr Glyn, the Bishop of Peterborough and had 2 sons and 2 daughters.
 The youngest son, John Herbert Meade, succeeded his cousin as the 7th Earl Clanwilliam.
-The family lived at Uppark, Sussex which the admiral inherited in 1930.
+The family lived at Uppark, West Sussex, a grand 17th-century house which the admiral inherited in 1930.
+The house is now owned by the National Trust.